-The Network meets quarterly at the CIPA offices in London to hear progress with initiatives from IPAN interest groups and to discuss a contemporary IP topic following a presentation by a guest expert speaker.
-Meetings are conducted with minimal formality and to Chatham House rules to allow open discussion and expression of opinions.
-They are typically attended by about 20-25 representatives and end with general discussion and networking over a glass of wine and nibbles.
-Network meetings are announced in the Diary and are open to IPAN members, their guests and others interested in becoming an IPAN member.
+IPAN meets regularly where possible “in person” (usually at the CIPA offices in Holborn, London) or “virtually” in webinars or through Zoom, to hear progress with initiatives from IPAN interest groups and to discuss a contemporary IP topic after a presentation by a guest expert.
+Meetings are conducted with minimal formality (and usually to Chatham House rule) to allow open discussion and expression of opinions.

 “In person” meetings typically end with general discussion and the chance for networking, usually over a glass of wine and nibbles.
 Meetings are open to IPAN members and their guests (subject to available space) and to anyone interested in becoming a member.